msobanjo/vrbh_sim/documentation/storyboard.markdown

 #Start screen

+This is the information screen that will display to the user first giving them information about what the program does and how to use it.
+We have used a

 <img src="http://i.imgur.com/gVgsCoU.png" alt="interface" width="500" height="450">

 This is the first screen the user will see once they run the program.
 This where the user will